supngo/saic/README.md

 ng serve
 ```
 5. Open the browser at http://localhost:4200

+More information about Back end and Front end is in README files of each component

 #### Test the same application online
 1. Go to this site: https://prosopa.info
 2. Select an image from a dropdown